blexolonde/Customer-Churn-Prediction-for-SyriaTel/README.md

 ## 📌 Conclusion

-This project developed a robust **customer churn prediction model** using multiple machine learning algorithms. **Random Forest** and **LightGBM** emerged as the best models for churn prediction, showing strong performance across key metrics.
-With further refinement and deployment, this model can assist SyriaTel in reducing churn and improving customer retention strategies.
+This project developed a robust **customer churn prediction model** using multiple machine learning algorithms. **Random Forest** and **xgboost** emerged as the best models for churn prediction, showing strong performance across key metrics.
+With further refinement and deployment, this model will assist SyriaTel in reducing churn and improving customer retention strategies.

 ---